sjanhunen/dokimazo/papers/in-his-name-introduction.md

 In other words, His name is used to represent His authority.

-A second clue to understanding what it means to do something "in His name" comes from appreciating how Christ received His authority.
+A second clue to understanding what it means to do something "in His name" comes from appreciating the example of Christ Himself.
 Backing up just a few verses we read

 > Have this attitude in yourselves which was also in Christ Jesus,
 > who, although He existed in the form of God, did not regard equality with God a thing to be grasped,